sohelaman/dockerized/README.md

 - The `./volumes` directory does not contain anything necessary for dockerized.
 However, application logs, data, caches, shared spaces are kept and mounted inside that directory unless specifically changed in the `.env` file.
 For instance, MySQL data directory is set to be `./volumes/var/lib/mysql` by default.
 - The `dotnet` service includes .NET SDK and runtimes.
 - The `mssql` service data is not persistent. *CAUTION!* Data will be lost if the named volume `mssqldata` is removed or reinitiated.
+- The `oracle` service data is not persistent. *CAUTION!* Data will be lost if the named volume `oracledata` is removed or reinitiated.
+- To reset `oracle` SYS and SYSTEM passwords: `docker exec <container id> resetPassword <new password>`.
 - The `maildev` service is an SMTP mail server. *CAUTION!* Maildev storage is not persistent.
 Emails will be lost if the container restarts.
 - The `portainer` service is a management GUI for Docker.
 - The `theia` service is a browser based IDE.